enso-managers/home/tools/intro-sheet2reqif.md

 ### Properties

 Now for the contents of each worksheet.
-The property names (SpecIF property titles) are expected in the first line of each worksheet and the resources ("instances") follow from the second line.
+The property names (SpecIF propertyClass titles) are expected in the first line of each worksheet and the resources ("instances") follow from the second line.
 Defined ontology terms are best used as property names, e.g. dcterms:title and dcterms:description from the <a href="https://www.dublincore.org/" target="_blank">Dublin Core Metadata Initiative</a>.